 Let’s say you sell digital cameras.
 You could publish a post entitled “5 best cameras for beginners” and insert a few cameras from your store.

 - Utilize guest posting.
-When contributing content to other blogs and publications, choose reputed websites that are related to your brand in some way.
+When contributing content to other blogs and publications, choose reputable websites that are related to your brand in some way.
 Remember to include backlinks to your website to increase brand awareness and drive more traffic.

 - Use social media to promote your business.
 First and foremost, add the website link to your social media profile, actively engage in various discussions, create useful content, and encourage followers to share it.
 Social shares can help build a loyal customer base and attract backlinks from other websites.